 Ridiculous features: A curved, 21-inch widescreen display that replaces the instrument panel and multimedia controls, as well as a bowl-shaped Central Control Panel offering gesture and finger-swipe control, and "throwing" content around the screen.
-This luxury sedan's next-gen tech features sound cool and all — but c'mon, gesture control in a car named for New York?
+These next-gen tech features sound cool and all, even for luxury cars — but c'mon, gesture control in a car named for New York?
 Heyyy, we got yer gesture control right here!

-Ridiculous features: A 395-horsepower Golf racecar with a fuel economy rating of 118 mpg -— so you can hug the turns, and the trees, at the same time.
+Ridiculous features: A Golf racecar with a 395-horsepower engine and a fuel-economy rating of 118 mpg -— so you can hug the turns, and the trees, at the same time.

 Ridiculous features: This lifted, modified 3500 Sprinter dump-truck is wrapped with an Incredible Hulk-like green graphics package with the appearance of caked-on mud spanning the lower front and sides.
 This baby's a real hardhat-turner.
 You'll be the toast of the construction site as everyone from the project manager to the foreman is green with envy.

-Ridiculous features: "Smart Sensors" mounted in the seats that can read occupants' vital health information, a fingerprint-activated push-button starter and a light rejuvenation system that uses LEDs to create therapeutic lighting in the cabin.
-Light therapy!
-We can see the luxury SUV's marketing campaign now: "Haul your family around in comfort while treating your psoriasis!"
+Ridiculous features: Built-in "Smart Sensors" mounted in the seats that can read occupants' vital health information, a fingerprint-activated push-button starter and a light rejuvenation system that uses LEDs to create therapeutic lighting in the cabin.
+In-car light therapy!
+We can see the luxury SUV's marketing campaign now: "Drive your family around in comfort while treating your psoriasis!"

 Ridiculous features: Gigantic gull-wing doors that expose the entire first two rows when open, a closet organizer for the trunk and tri-tier retractable side steps.
 We saw the luxury SUV's automated stairs malfunction while retracting during a demonstration at the 2016 New York International Auto Show before the SUV disappeared the next day.
 Back to the drawing board on that one, we guess — but that's OK, because, as Matthew McConaughey says in that Lincoln MKC commercial: "Sometimes you've gotta go back to actually move forward."